 (ii) a procedure which is fair and which allows each staff member concerned, having been informed of the selection criteria to be employed, to make written and oral representations on his or her behalf;

 (iii) provision for informing any member of staff dismissed under this Part of the reasons for the dismissal and, where selection has taken place, why he or she was selected; and

-(iv) authorising the Director or other person to dismiss any member of staff selected for dismissal under this Part and requiring reports of dismissal to be submitted to the Governing Body.
+(iv) authorising the Director or other person to dismiss any member of staff selected for dismissal under this Part and requiring reports of dismissal to be submitted to the Board of Trustees.

-(2) The procedures following the preliminary stage may be used at any particular time only after the Governing Body has first determined that the circumstances are such that the procedures should be instituted.
+(2) The procedures following the preliminary stage may be used at any particular time only after the Board of Trustees has first determined that the circumstances are such that the procedures should be instituted.

 8. Appeal against dismissal by reason of redundancy